M0ndai/BloodMoon_SemanticTopologyEngine_demo/README.md

 - controlled splitting and merging
 - optional latent-space projection

-Morphotypes serve as the primary units manipulated by the STE.
+Morphotypes are the primary units manipulated by the STE.

 ---

 ### 2.2 Drift
-**Drift** represents a directed change in semantic space:
+**Drift** represents directed change in semantic space:

 \[
 d = m_{t+1} - m_t